 Men insert their penis and testicles through the ring.
 The ring both helps hold Dream Rooster in place and also transmits stimulation.
 Dream Rooster is held against the user's front by their underwear.

 Review People with disabilities have, too often, been denied sexual happiness and expression.
 Although attitudes are slowly changing, there is a long way to go.
-Tuppy's helpful anecdotes and lack of jargon make for an inspiring read which will give
+Tuppy's helpful anecdotes and lack of jargon make for an inspiring read which will

-practitioners the confidence to discuss sex with their disabled clients. --Helen Dunham, PSHE SEN Teacher and Shada Member
+give practitioners the confidence to discuss sex with their disabled clients. --Helen Dunham, PSHE SEN Teacher and Shada Member

 Tuppy deserves national recognition for decades of challenging our collective neglect of the emotional, social and sexual needs of people with impairments.
-In the face of media, fashion and beauty industry promotion of perfect bodies, which cruelly makes
+In the face of media, fashion and beauty industry promotion of perfect bodies, which

 This book is relevant to a broad range of professionals coming into contact with a broad range of disabled people.
-Whether physically, visually or hearing impaired, or with learning difficulties, deaf-blind or those with ME, social anxiety or Asperger's
+Whether physically, visually or hearing impaired, or with learning difficulties, deaf-blind or those with ME, social anxiety or

-with their sexual lives for over 35 years.
+supported disabled people with their sexual lives for over 35 years.
 She has been recognised by the Family Planning Association as one of the top achievers who has contributed to the sexual health of the UK.

-More than one in 10 men have paid for sex, according to a major study of British sexual habits.
+More than one in 10 men have paid for sex, according to a major study of British

 The majority of the 11% who had done so had visited sex tourism hotspots such as Bangkok and Amsterdam.